akauppi/GroundLevel-firebase-es/ci/KNOWN.md

 Docker Desktop doesn't allow using certain Docker version.

 For the moment, cannot use `cloud-build-local`.

-<font color=red>You can run Docker directly, instead of `cloud-build-local`.
-See `DEVS.md`.
-The difference is that with `cloud-build-local` (which we'd prefer to use) files are copied, whereas with the Docker command we bind the host folder.</font>
+Use `gcloud build submit` (runs the builds in the cloud), instead.